dblock/code.dblock.org/_posts/2013/2013-05-15-your-first-ruby-gem.markdown

 I live-coded a new gem called [Ruby::Enum](https://github.com/dblock/ruby-enum) at [NYC.rb](https://www.meetup.com/NYC-rb/events/88141492/) on Tuesday.
 This library adds enum-like functionality to Ruby.

-Here’s my checklist for creating a new gem.
+Here's my checklist for creating a new gem.

 #### Check the Name